The Trucking Industry In May 2024: What You Should Know

-In a year where April brought more than its fair share of showers, here at Anderson Trucking Service (ATS), we’re ready for some of those May flowers.
-If you feel the same, like a bit of comfort would do you well in the days ahead, you’re in luck; as the final month of spring, May is a time of rebirth across North America.
+In a year where April brought more than its fair share of showers, here at Anderson Trucking Service (ATS), we’re ready for some of those May flowers we've heard so much about.

-Where transportation is concerned, May is the sight of a grand reopening nationwide.
+Where transportation is concerned, May signals a grand reopening nationwide.
 Produce season steadily ramps up across the southern U.S. and the construction industry begins performing its duties in full force.

 Failing to plan for the transportation shifts that occur around our nation during May leaves many shippers at a disadvantage, underprepared for May’s capacity crunch and surprised by the affect this has on spot rates.